Austin, TX

 Community Engagement and Collaboration

-• Integral Care’s crisis services, including EMCOT, offer crisis support to community members, schools, and businesses after a critical incident, such as a person dying by suicide.
+- Integral Care’s crisis services, including EMCOT, offer crisis support to community members, schools, and businesses after a critical incident, such as a person dying by suicide.

-• ATCEMS is frequently dispatched to respond to mental health and behavioral health-related calls, averaging over 5,000 mental health related calls per year.
+- ATCEMS is frequently dispatched to respond to mental health and behavioral health-related calls, averaging over 5,000 mental health-related calls per year.
 During fiscal year 2021, EMCOT assisted ATCEMS on 1,125 of those calls and served 662 additional clients that would have previously been handled by ATCEMS.

 Needs Assessment

-• Prior to the creation of EMCOT, existing relationships between first responder systems and Integral Care staff provided an opportunity for county leaders to discuss ways to reduce duplication of services and ensure that mental health providers were responding to calls for people in crisis.
+- Prior to the creation of EMCOT, existing relationships between first responder systems and Integral Care staff provided an opportunity for county leaders to discuss ways to reduce the duplication of services and ensure that mental health providers were responding to calls for people in crisis.
 To gather data, Integral Care crisis staff rode along with ATCEMS and identified that many of their calls involved a mental health component.

 Call Triaging

-• There are two ways that EMCOT clinicians are dispatched to a crisis:
+- There are two ways that EMCOT clinicians are dispatched to a crisis:

-• In February 2021, Austin added “Mental Health Services” as an option when calling 911.
-The caller is greeted with the question: “Austin 911, are you calling for police, fire, EMS, or mental health services?”
+- In February 2021, Austin added “Mental Health Services” as an option when calling 911.
+The caller is greeted with the question, “Austin 911, are you calling for police, fire, EMS, or mental health services?”
 If the caller chooses mental health services, the 911 call taker will still screen the call to ensure that EMS, Fire, and APD do not need to respond to an immediate concern and then will transfer the call to an embedded EMCOT clinician if warranted.
 That clinician will then conduct a more thorough screening assessment.

-• ACTEMS and local law enforcement agencies can request EMCOT clinicians through the 911 call center for real time co-response for psychiatric crises.
+- ACTEMS and local law enforcement agencies can request EMCOT clinicians through the 911 call center for real-time co-response for psychiatric crises.

-• Additional information on EMCOT’s triage process can be found by watching a recording of a conference session titled, “Identifying and Triaging Calls: 911, 311, 988, and Beyond.”
+- Additional information on EMCOT’s triage process can be found by watching a recording of a conference session titled “Identifying and Triaging Calls: 911, 311, 988, and Beyond.”
 This session was part of a national Taking the Call conference exploring innovative community responder models.

 Program Staffing

-• EMCOT employs personnel with provisional or full clinical licensure, including social workers, licensed professional counselors, and marriage and family therapists.
+- EMCOT employs personnel with provisional or full clinical licensure, including social workers, licensed professional counselors, and marriage and family therapists.

-• In March 2021, EMCOT clinicians began co-responding with ATCEMS Community Health Paramedics.
+- In March 2021, EMCOT clinicians began co-responding with ATCEMS Community Health Paramedics.
 This partnership ensures that a whole health response team is available to help people in crisis.
 This co-response team is available Sunday through Friday, 8:00 a.m. to 5:00 p.m.

-• EMCOT clinicians at the 911 Call Center are available 24/7.
+- EMCOT clinicians at the 911 Call Center are available 24/7.

-• EMCOT responding clinicians are available Monday through Friday, 6:00 a.m.to 10:00 p.m., and Saturdays and Sundays 10:00 a.m. to 8:00 p.m.
+- EMCOT responding clinicians are available Monday through Friday, 6:00 a.m.to 10:00 p.m., and Saturdays and Sundays, 10:00 a.m. to 8:00 p.m.
 Shifts range from 3 to 12 hours to ensure complete coverage.

 Use of Data to Inform Decision Making

-• Average number of incoming calls transferred to the clinician per day;
+- Average number of incoming calls transferred to the clinician per day

-• Primary reason given for the call.
+- Primary reason given for the call

-• For more information, view the “Annual Reports” tab on the Integral Care – Publications webpage.
+- For more information, view the “Annual Reports” tab on the Integral Care – Publications webpage.

-• See also the “Collecting and Utilizing Data in Community Responder Programs” webinar.
+- See also the “Collecting and Utilizing Data in Community Responder Programs” webinar.

 Safety and Wellness

-• EMCOT responding clinicians typically address calls in teams of two unless their assistance is requested by a first responder; during these instances, only one responder will report to the scene since a first responder is already there.
+- EMCOT responding clinicians typically address calls in teams of two unless their assistance is requested by a first responder; during these instances, only one responder will report to the scene since a first responder is already there.

-• EMCOT clinicians also provide training to staff from law enforcement agencies, EMS, and first responders to better address and assist people experiencing a mental health or substance use crisis.
+- EMCOT clinicians also provide training to staff from law enforcement agencies, EMS, and first responders to better address and assist people experiencing a mental health or substance use crisis.

 Financial Sustainability

-• In 2019, the program received additional funding to integrate EMCOT clinicians into the 911 call center for purposes of diverting police responses when there was not a public safety issue present.
-A cost analysis completed by Integral Care during its first 8 months showed that 82 percent of calls transferred to embedded EMCOT clinicians were diverted from police response, allowing callers with non-emergency assistance and yielding a total cost avoidance of $1,642,213.00.
+- In 2019, the program received additional funding to integrate EMCOT clinicians into the 911 call center to divert police responses when there was not a public safety issue present.
+A cost analysis completed by Integral Care during its first 8 months showed that 82 percent of calls transferred to embedded EMCOT clinicians were diverted from police response, providing callers with non-emergency assistance and yielding a total cost avoidance of $1,642,213.00.

 Legislative Strategies

-• EMCOT is funded by the City of Austin and Travis County.
+- EMCOT is funded by the City of Austin and Travis County.
 The allocation is decided yearly through budgeting processes.